auth0/lock/README.md

 #### UI options

+- **allowedConnections {Array}**: List of connection that will be available to perform the authentication.
+It defaults to all enabled connections.
 - **autoclose {Boolean}**: Determines whether or not the Lock will be closed automatically after a successful sign in.
 If the Lock is not `closable` it won't be closed even if this option is set to `true`.
 Defaults to `false`.
 - **autofocus {Boolean}**: Determines whether or not the first input on the screen, that is the email or phone number input, should have focus when the Lock is displayed.
 Defaults to `false` when a `container` option is provided or the Lock is being render on a mobile device.
 Otherwise it defaults to `true`.
 - **avatar {Object}**: Determines whether or not an avatar and a user name should be displayed on the Lock's header once an email or username has been entered and how to obtain it.
 By default avatars are fetched from [Gravatar](http://gravatar.com/).
 Supplying `null` will disable the functionality.
 To fetch avatar from other provider see [below](#avatar-provider).